Trudeau cabinet member prepared to end Trump trade spat

 Goodale said Canada has put forth “constructive ideas” on how to “improve trade flows” between both countries.

 “You look at the relationship between Canada and United States, that boundary between us is the longest, most open successful unmilitarized boundary in the history of world,” he said.
-“And [the trade] is roughly imbalanced in both directions.”
+“And [the trade] is roughly in balance in both directions.”

 What do you think?